 Does Art Fade?
 Final Thoughts

 Drawing media are mostly permanent.
 Charcoal and pencil do not fade.
 The major exceptions are colored inks that are not lightfast.
-Colored drawing media, such as pastels and colored pencils, contain the same pigments as paint with the same variability.
+Colored drawing media, such as pastels and colored pencils, contain the same pigments as liquid paints, with the same variability.

 Paints all have the same issues with rogue fugitive colors.
 Best practice dictates that artists should limit their palettes to those colors with a high, or very high, permanence rating.